tommydoan/Python--Hospitality-industry-project/README.md

         (1) Clean invalid guests
         (2) Outlier removal in revenue generated
         Request-1.
 In aggregate bookings find columns that have null values.
-Fill these null values with whatever you think is the appropriate subtitute (possible ways is to use mean or median) Request-2.
+Fill these null values with whatever you think is the appropriate subtitute (possible for using in mean or median) Request-2.
 In aggregate bookings find out records that have successful_bookings value greater than capacity.
                    Filter those records
 ### ==> 3.
 Data Transformation
         Create occupancy percentage column
 ### ==> 4.
 Insights Generation